 6.x.6 Potential New Requirements needed to support the use case

-[P.R.5.x.6-001]The 6G network shall be able to support validation of sensing result by an authorized and trusted 6G node.
+[P.R.5.x.6-001]The 6G network shall be able to support validation of sensing result.

-NOTE: Validation node(e.g. a base station) needs to be able to access reliable information, including high-precision sensing assessment results or information from trusted regulatory authorities, such as traffic management departments.

-[P.R.5.x.6-002]The 3GPP system shall provide a mechanism to provide a proof after validation of sensing result.
+[P.R.5.x.6-002]The 3GPP system may provide a mechanism to provide a proof after validation of sensing result.

 NOTE: The proof should include the validation information,such as authenticity of the sensing result and the credibility of the identity of the sensing result provider.

-[P.R.5.x.6-003]The 3GPP system shall provide secure means to expose the proof of sensing results after validation to trusted third parties (e.g. traffic management authorities).
+[P.R.5.x.6-003]The 3GPP system may provide secure means to expose the proof of sensing results after validation to trusted third parties (e.g. traffic management authorities).